|Believe in Her, Praise Her, Take Care of Her and She Will Repay||Ship Past||

 repaid.
 Whenever the crew attempts to complete an Endeavour’s Objective, they must accumulate an additional 50

 Acheivement Points to accomplish the Objective.
-However, the ship’s fnancier supports his investment by providing
+However, the ship’s financier supports his investment by providing

 aid and information.
-All crew can count their fnancier as a reliable contact.
+All crew can count their financier as a reliable contact.
 Additionally, their creditor may require

 the crew to perform specifc missions that they are in no position to refuse.